userexperior-technologies/integration-guide/docs/xamarin.md

   UserExperior.StartRecording(Application.Context, "your-version-key-here");
   ```

   Call above method in every activity that is an entry point to your app!
-(Entry activities are usually those which have a custom element in the AndroidManifest.xml file. e.g. MainActivity, Deep Linking Activity, etc.)
+(Entry activities are usually those which have a custom `<intent-filter>` element in the AndroidManifest.xml file. e.g. MainActivity, Deep Linking Activity, etc.)

 - **Note**